 - ADHD, Executive Functioning or Anxiety in combination with a language-based learning difference

-The program at AIM Academy is not suitable for all students who learn differently.
+The program at AIM Academy is not suitable for every student.
 Examples of learning profiles that are not well-supported at AIM include:

 - Autism Spectrum disorders

 - Emotional disturbance or behavioral conduct disorder

 Diversity at AIM reflects a varied range of learning profiles as well as racial, religious, cultural, economic, educational, and social backgrounds among our students.
 AIM Academy recognizes that each person brings an element of diversity to our campus simply by being a student who learns differently.
 Each of our students has strengths and talents as well as areas that require support.
 We actively pursue diversity and maintain an inclusive philosophy towards all students, faculty and staff.
 The School attempts to create socio-economic and cultural diversity through a significant distribution of financial aid, which represents approximately 10% percent of the tuition budget.